smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

 __BUILD MODEL Query Example__

-Examples can be found in [Creating a classification model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).
+Examples of BUILD MODEL queries can be found in [Creating a classification model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).

 ```sql
 %%thanosql